redhat-developer/rsp-server/schema/src/main/resources/schemaMD/specification.md

 #### server/deleteServer

- The `server/deleteServer` notification is sent by the client to delete a server from the model.
+ The `server/deleteServer` request is sent by the client to delete a server from the model.
 This server will no longer be able to be started, shut down, or interacted with in any fashion.

 This endpoint takes the following json schemas as parameters: